bonfire-engine/bonfire-engine.github.io/v3.0/doc/overview.md

 > render_priority = 10

-Your can add a component that represents a background.
+You can add a component that represents a background.
 It's useful to create parallax and interactive backgrounds.

 ## Map